24SP-UNO-Capstone/Milestone1/StakeHolderAnalysis.md

 	<img src="./images/2022-OrgbyBudget.png" alt="what am I doing here?">
 <div>

+**Table 1**: This table shows the annual security budget by the size of organizations based on data collected in the SANs 2022 SOC Survey.

 <div class="align-center">
 	<img src="./images/2022-OrgbySecSize.png" alt="what am I doing here?">
 <div>

+**Table 2**: This table shows the security team size by the size of organizations based on data collected in the SANs 2022 SOC Survey.

 <div class="align-center">
 	<img src="./images/2023-OrgbyBudget.png" alt="what am I doing here?">
 <div>

+**Table 3**: This table shows the annual security budget by the size of organizations based on data collected in the SANs 2023 SOC Survey.

 <div class="align-center">
 	<img src="./images/2023-OrgbySecSize.png" alt="what am I doing here?">
 <div>

+**Table 4**: This table shows the security team size by the size of organizations based on data collected in the SANs 2023 SOC Survey.

+Report and data available [here.](https://soc-survey.com/)

 **Findings**: